alirezaafkar/JsonRequester/README.md

 # JsonRequester
-An Android library for sending fast and clean json request, using volley
+An Android library for sending fast and clean json request, using Volley

 ##Getting started